csc-training/sscc-qc-basic/tutorial1/README.md

 ssh -Y your-username@mahti.csc.fi
 ```

-and follow the job status with slurm commands
+and follow the job status with slurm commands more on these e.g. in
+(CSC Computing Environment self learning materials)[https://csc-training.github.io/csc-env-eff/hands-on/batch_resources/tutorial_sacct_and_seff.html]
 directly, e.g. with:

 ```bash